Lackadaisica1/pre-college-dump/README.md

 # pre-college-dump
-A pre-college dump of various challenges, books, etc \n These are personal projects committed before the end of the school year in 2019.
+A pre-college dump of various challenges, books, etc

+These are personal projects committed before the end of the school year in 2019.
 These represent my high-school experience with coding.